Pr0gram-Creat0r-1/PyBroom/README.md

 Note: This program does not work ALL the time.
 The best ways to make it not work:

 1. Make a variable like this: i=0 print('blah blah blah').
-You may notice that "print" has the letter "i" in it.
+You may notice that "print" has the letter "i" in it, and the cleaner works by finding the variables and doing stuff with them, so...